-As all Byron's operating assets are in the United States, the Company's presentation currency, the currency in which it reports its financial results, will be United States dollars.
+As all Byron's operating assets are in the USA, the Company's presentation currency, the currency in which it reports its financial results, will be United States dollars.
 Accordingly, an Australian dollar investment in the Company is exposed to fluctuations between the Australian dollar and the United States dollar exchange rate.
-In particular, as most of the Company's capital and operating expenses will be in United States dollars any appreciation/depreciation in the Australian dollar against the United States dollar will effectively decrease/increase the quantum of those costs for Shareholders.
-In addition the Company's revenue is derived from United States dollar oil and gas sales.
-Any appreciation/depreciation of the Australian dollar against the United States dollar will effectively reduce/increase the value of that revenue for Shareholders.
+In particular, as most of the Company's capital and operating expenses will be in United States dollars any appreciation/depreciation in the Australian dollar against the United States dollar will effectively decrease/increase the quantum of those costs for shareholders.
+In addition, the Company's revenue is derived from United States dollar will effectively reduce/ increase the value of that revenue for shareholders.